http_websocket

 • Use http_websocket_messages when you want transport-neutral message I/O without connection or session ownership.

-• Use http_websocket_session when you need the full callback-driven session layer, registry-backed broadcast helpers, or detailed close/ping state control.
+• Use http_websocket_service when you need the full callback-driven session layer or registry-backed broadcast helpers.